 5) Delay of Application Characteristics: Different delay constraints are required for multimedia applications.
-For example, interactive applications such as video conferencing or surveillance system require stringent delay constraint (less than 200ms) while for multimedia streaming applications delays of 1-5 second are tolerable [34].
+For example, interactive applications such as video conferencing or surveillance system require stringent delay constraint (less than 200 ms) while for multimedia streaming applications delays of 1-5 s are tolerable [33].
 A possible allocation of bargaining powers would be to allocate a higher power to low-delay video to facilitate its transmission.